 Repo Stats

-Visualize your repository statistics directly in VS Code with interactive dashboards, charts, and treemaps.
-Get insights into contributor activity, code frequency, and codebase structure at a glance.
+Visualize your repository statistics directly in VS Code with interactive dashboards, charts, treemaps, and evolution analytics.
+Get insights into contributor activity, code frequency, code ownership trends, and codebase structure at a glance.

 Usage